Opinions

 Recent Supreme Court Activity

 Here is an update on recent activity at the Supreme Court in cases decided by the Federal Circuit.
-With respect to granted cases, a merits brief was filed in Harrow v.
-Department of Defense, a case concerning the Merit Systems Protection Board and whether a filing deadline is jurisdictional or allows for equitable tolling.
-With respect to petitions, three new petitions were filed with the Court in three other Merit Systems Protection Board cases, a brief in opposition was filed in a patent case, and an amicus brief was filed in another patent case.
+With respect to granted cases, the respondent’s merits brief was filed in Feliciano v.
+Department of Transportation.
+While no new petitions were filed, a waiver of the right to respond was filed in a pro se case.
+In addition, the Court denied the petitions in six patent cases, one takings case, and three pro se cases.
 Here are the details.

 Read More